dubreuia/intellij-plugin-save-actions/README.md

 - <img src="./docs/icon-clion.svg" width="30"> CLion

 See issue [#18](https://github.com/dubreuia/intellij-plugin-save-actions/issues/18) for a beta packaging that you can try in other products.

+### Backward compatibility

+- For SDK 2016.3, the latest version is [Release 1.6.0+2016.3](https://github.com/dubreuia/intellij-plugin-save-actions/releases/tag/v1.6.0%2B2016.3) (not maintained anymore).
+- For SDK 2018.3, 2019.3 and EAP (not released on plugin repository) the latest version is in the [releases](https://github.com/dubreuia/intellij-plugin-save-actions/releases).

 ### Eclipse configuration support